 Addiction Treatment Program for Medical Professionals

-Personalized, confidential, stigma-free treatment addresses the needs of those who care for the health of others.
+Private, stigma-free, and healthcare-specific treatment addresses the needs of those who care for the health of others.

 At a Glance

-The highly experienced, credentialed treatment team
+A highly experienced and credentialed treatment team

-includes doctoral-level professionals.
+that includes doctoral-level professionals

 Specialized group therapy sessions